104: No Such Thing As A Herd Of Koalas

 Arch Pakai.
 That's what happened when one landed in Cambodia in 2014.

 Is that what they call them?
-Well, loads of the people shouted, the local Khmer people shouted Star Pooh.
+Well, loads of the people shouted, the local Khmer people shouted Star Poo.

-So I don't know if it's an official scientific name.
+So I don't know if there's an official scientific name.

 Wow.

-There was a the RNLI launched a really big search and rescue operation last year, I think, because of a meteor flying through the sky, and they thought it was a distress flare being sent out by a ship.
+There was a, the RNLI launched a really big search and rescue operation last year, I think, because of a meteor flying through the sky, and they thought it was a distress flare being sent up up by a ship.

 There was an emergency operation.
 This is off the Cumbrian coast, I think.